Concerns and controversies at the 2020 Summer Olympics: Absence of foreign leaders

 Due to various reasons, such as the global reach of coronavirus variants, many leaders outside Japan announced that they would not attend the ceremonies of this event.
 Only leaders from around 15 countries and international organizations stated their intention to visit Japan for the opening ceremony, although roughly 40 had attended the same event for the Rio de Janeiro Games in 2016.

-Emmanuel Macron, the President of France, was the only G7 leader outside Japan who announced their intention to attend the opening ceremony, as France is hosting the next Olympics.
-Jill Biden, the First Lady of the United States, also announced their intention to attend the ceremony, on behalf of her husband, President Joe Biden, as the United States will host the 2028 Summer Olympics.
+Emmanuel Macron, the President of France, was the only G7 leader outside Japan who announced their intention to attend the opening ceremony, as France was hosting the next Olympics.
+Jill Biden, the First Lady of the United States, also announced her intention to attend the ceremony, on behalf of her husband, President Joe Biden, as the United States will host the 2028 Summer Olympics.

-Moon Jae-in, the President of South Korea, was originally thinking of visiting Japan to attend the opening ceremony, but canceled his plans after a senior diplomat of the Embassy of Japan, Seoul, said the leader was "masturbating" if he thought he would have a summit with Suga, the Prime Minister of Japan.
+Moon Jae-in, the president of South Korea, was originally thinking of visiting Japan to attend the opening ceremony, but canceled his plans after a senior diplomat of the Embassy of Japan, Seoul, said the leader was "masturbating" if he thought he would have a summit with Suga, the prime minister of Japan.

 Criticism from Latyr Sy

 In July 2021, Latyr Sy, a Senegalese musician, posted on his Facebook about the cancellation of his already scheduled performance.
 Sy wrote that he was questioned by the Tokyo Organising Committee, "Why [an] African is here to perform?"
-Additionally, Sy said about the Organising Committee, "It's totally racist".
+Additionally, Sy said about the organising committee, "It's totally racist".

 The Japan Olympic Committee is a bunch of racists Just before the Olympic they canceled my performance at the opening ceremony because I am African (JOC judged I was inappropriate).
 They simply questioned "why African is here to perform??" though I've been contributing to the Japanese music industry since 1995...
 They completely violate the Olympic principles of human rights and diversity.
 So ashamed its so disgusting i feel insulted and have to let it out bcoz it hurts now.
 Why now just watching the news many saying this shouldn't happen but for me born in island of dark history getting through this is a scandale we are in 21 century how come this happen ??
 Hope they got the answer ?
 Remember 400 years of suffering may peace prevail on Mother Earth salam have a great journey.